morganmcg1/stanford-cars/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/morganmcg1/Projects/master)
   <- Launch Binder or share the [Binder link](https://mybinder.org/v2/gh/morganmcg1/Projects/master)

 Image classification of the stanford-cars dataset leveraging the fastai v1.
-The goal is to **try hit 90%+ accuracy**, starting with a basic fastai image classification workflow and interating from there.
-My 90%+ goal is based on @sgugger's code implementing Adam for the Stanford Cars dataset, here: https://github.com/sgugger/Adam-experiments
+The goal is to ~~**try hit 90%+ accuracy* **~~ **shoot for the stars**, starting with a basic fastai image classification workflow and interating from there.

 This was all run on a Paperspace P4000 machine.

+# Current best score: 93.8%

 **labels_df.csv** contains the labels, filepath and test/train flag for each image file.